I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 Because you are reading this article, I know you are already on the right track to having your benefits approved.

-If you have questions about this Guide, or any disability claim issue, call our support team toll free at (888)-732-0470.
+If you have questions about this Guide or any disability claim issue, call our support team toll-free at (888) 480-9050.

-Keep on learning and I wish you all the best with your journey.
+Keep on learning, and I wish you all the best on your journey.

-— David Brannen, disability lawyer & founder, Resolute Legal
+— David Brannen, disability lawyer & founder of Resolute Legal

 What are EI sick benefits?